 Solving the wave equation

 The wave equation is a ubiquitous partial differential equation found in many areas of physics.
-We will attempt to solve it within this post.
+In this guide, we will sketch out the basic approach to solving it.

 First, let's state the problem.
 The wave equation is given by: